IBM/db2sock-ibmi/README.md

 The following security discussion in-memory _PGMCALL/_ILECALL calling is for geeks only.
 This project is NOT (repeat NOT), implementing in-memory calling of ILE PGMS/SRVPGMs.
-Aka, safe toolkit as can be expected.
+Aka, current safe toolkit as can be expected using widely used QSQSRVR jobs.

 **The debate.
 Faster is not better.
 In fact, just plain unsafe (my argument).**

-Everybody feels allure of 'going faster', toolkit calls no different.
+Everybody feels allure of 'going faster'.
+Toolkit calls no different.
+However,'faster' is not always 'better'.
-However recent events publicly indicated, 'faster' is not always 'better' (Specter and Meltdown).

 **To point.**

-A fork of this project is experimenting with in-memory calling of ILE PGMS/SRVPGMs for faster performance.
+A alternative fork of this project is experimenting with in-memory calling of ILE PGMS/SRVPGMs for faster performance.
 The fork project uses faster in-memory toolkit calls with _PGMCALL/_ILECALL, aka, calling your RPG in-memory scripting.
-However, security side affects of in-memory calling in web scripting languages are substantial.
+However, security side affects of alternative in-memory calling in web scripting languages are substantial.

 Why?
 All fast web servers supporting scripting languages use an idea of 'daemon' scripting jobs.
 That is, scripting language stays active in a job(s) handling requests.
-Obviously, be careful what 'company data' we leave hanging around live in-memory in scripting language jobs.
+Obviously, careful what 'company data' we leave hanging around live in-memory in scripting language jobs.
-To wit, any company data still live in a script job can be hacked.
+To wit, any company data still 'live' in a script job can be hacked.
-Herein lies a major design flaw in faster fork copy of db2sock (my warning).
+Herein lies a major design flaw in alternative faster in-memory alternative db2sock (warning).

 Note: Php is example, but applies to all scripting languages.

 1) Company data live in php process is bad.

-The fork project in-memory calls in a scripting job leaves company data active forever (easily hacked).
+The alternative in-memory calls in a scripting job leaves company data active forever (easily hacked).

 Each time your script uses toolkit call a PGM/SRVPGM, the program is activated in the toolkit job.
 In fact, anything your srvpgm/pgm ran in job is 'live' in activated memory.
 Activation of your pgm/srvpgm is for life of the process.
-This also means any in-memory calls you made have data also 'live' for the life of the process.
-Scripting language jobs stay alive forever, therefore using in-memory calling (fork project), your company data is available for hacking.
-To hack, simple script recall last pgm/srvpgm anytime and get the last social security number (whatever laying around).
+This also means any in-memory calls you made have data also 'live' for life of the process (not explicit freed/zero'd).
+Scripting language jobs stay alive forever, therefore using in-memory calling, your company data is available for hacking.
+To hack, simple script recall last pgm/srvpgm anytime and get last social security number (whatever laying around).
 Very unsafe (but fast).

 2) QTEMP data left live php process is bad.

-The fork project in-memory calls in a scripting language leaves QTEMP data active forever (easily hacked).
+The alternative in-memory calls in a scripting language leaves QTEMP data active forever (easily hacked).

 Many RPG programs use QTEMP 'work files' to hold intermediate results of complex operations.
 QTEMP is scoped to current process, therefore, when job ends all company 'work file' data disappears.